bloovis/beectl.mirror/README.md

 You can find the exact ID for your installation of the chrome-bee extension by going to your browser's extension settings and copying the ID you see there.

-You will also to change the `path` setting to point to the actual location of the compiled `beectl` program.
+You will also need to change the `path` setting to point to the actual location of the compiled `beectl` program.

 I have not tried to use chrome-bee or beectl in Firefox.